 - budget ($): APA Hotel & Resort Midosuji Hommachi Eki Tower

 Honmachi (Central Osaka) is the best area to stay in Osaka if you’re struggling to decide whether to stay in Kita or Minami because it is conveniently located on the Midosuji subway line, between Minami and Kita districts.
 Honmachi neighborhood is still in a central location but quieter than the North and the South district.

-Honmachi is within a short distance to Kita and Miami by foot and the Midosuji subway line.
+Honmachi is located within a short distance to Kita and Minami by both foot and Midosuji subway line.
 This office district has plenty of restaurants and a few bars, and most importantly it provides more affordable accommodations with many mid-priced hotels.

 In Central Osaka, you will find Utsubo-koen Park which is located within a short walk from Honmachi subway station.
 Utsubo-koen Park has a rose garden, fountain, and a tennis center.
 It’s a good place for a walk, a picnic, and is the most popular spot for cherry blossoms in Spring.

 Honmachi is only a 20 minute walk from the biggest attraction in Osaka, Osaka Castle Park.
 It is a great option to stay in Honmachi for cherry blossoms.

-Honmachi doesn’t have many sights but you’re within walking distance to the nightlife, shopping, and food in Kita and Miami.
+Honmachi doesn’t have many sights but you’re within walking distance to the nightlife, shopping, and food in Kita and Minami.
 You can easily see attractions like Namba Yasaka Shrine, Nishinomaru Garden, Osaka International Peace Center, Osaka Kigyoka Museum, and Chukasoba Kazura.

 Best places to stay in Osaka in Honmachi:

 - luxury: The Royal Park Hotel Iconic Osaka Midosuji